FUTURA SEOUL COLLECTION

 2023

-The artist pours a diluted acrylic solution onto the canvas, allowing the dissolved particles to settle on the surface over time.
-Once a layer of color has been absorbed by the canvas, he drains the remaining water and lets it dry.
-Kim repeats this process dozens or even hundreds of times until the surface reaches the stage of "breathing light."
-Through this process, the multiple layers that accumulate reveal each other while also fading.
-While he plays an active role in the process, he also leaves space for natural actions to influence the outcome on the canvas.
-In Breathing Light - Red in Red - 23-1 (2023), the dense layers of red tones impart texture and tactility to the surface.
-The subtle changes in color at the edges of the canvas evoke the gentle flow of water saturated with pigment, adding a sense of vibrancy and depth to the piece.
+The artist pours a diluted acrylic pigment solution onto the canvas, allowing the particles to gradually settle on its surface over time.
+After a single layer of color has formed on the pigment-saturated canvas, he drains the remaining water and dries the surface.
+Kim repeats this process dozens or even hundreds of times until the canvas reaches a stage in which “light is breathing.”
+Through this repetition, the accumulated layers reveal and obscure one another simultaneously.
+Although Kim intervenes in the work, he also leaves open the possibilities that arise from natural processes acting on the canvas.
+In Breathing light–Red in red–23-1 (2023), the densely layered red tones give the surface a sense of texture and tactility.
+The subtle shifts along the edges evoke the gentle flow of water holding pigment, adding vitality and depth to the work.

 2022–1988